 Includes banked vacation that was paid out to the employee during the calendar year instead of being taken as time off.
 It may include banked vacation from prior years.
 Exempt employees must use at least 15 days of vacation leave in the year in which it is earned before the balance can be paid out.
-Also, as with overtime payouts, when employees leave the organization, all banked vacation time is paid out upon their departure.
+Also, as with overtime payouts, if an employee leaves the organization, all banked vacation time is paid out upon their departure.